Catholic Health Initiatives

 Catholic Health Initiatives (CHI) was a national Catholic healthcare system, with headquarters in Englewood, Colorado.
 CHI was a nonprofit, faith-based health system formed, in 1996, through the consolidation of three Catholic health systems.
-It was one of the United States' largest healthcare systems.
+It was one of the largest healthcare systems in the United States.
 In February 2019, CHI merged with Dignity Health, forming CommonSpirit Health.

 History

 Founding

 CHI began operations in 1996.
 The founding systems were the Catholic Health Corporation of Omaha, Nebraska, the Franciscan Health System of Aston, Pennsylvania, and the Sisters of Charity Health Care Systems of Cincinnati, Ohio.

 Expansion

 In September 1997, the Sisters of Charity of Nazareth Health System in Nazareth, Kentucky consolidated with Catholic Health Initiatives.
 In March 1998, the Sisters of St. Francis of the Immaculate Heart of Mary in Hankinson, North Dakota transferred sponsorship of a hospital and eight clinics to CHI.
 In September 2010, Consolidated Health Services, a home care service provider with 30 locations in Kentucky, Ohio, and Indiana, joined CHI.
 Home health is later re-branded as CHI Health at Home.
 In May 2013, St. Luke's Episcopal Health System, a six-hospital system based in Houston, Texas, joined CHI as St. Luke's Health System.
 The organization included outpatient clinics in Houston and affiliations with Baylor College of Medicine, Kelsey-Seybold Clinic, Texas Heart Institute, Texas Children's Hospital, and MD Anderson Cancer Center.
 On April 1, 2014, Mercy Health of Hot Springs, Arkansas signed a definitive agreement to transfer ownership of Mercy Hot Springs hospital and medical group to CHI St. Vincent.
 In June 2014, CHI St. Luke's Health Memorial of Lufkin, Texas joined CHI.
 In October 2014, CHI St. Alexius Health of Bismarck, North Dakota becomes a direct affiliate of CHI, adding St. Alexius Medical Center and two critical access hospitals to the system.
 In November 2014, Sylvania Franciscan Health becomes part of CHI, adding St. Joseph Health System in the Brazos Valley region of Texas; Franciscan Living Communities in Kentucky and Ohio; and three hospitals in eastern Ohio to the system In January 2016, Brazosport Regional Health System in Lake Jackson, Texas joins CHI St. Luke's Health, Houston.
 In December 2017, Dignity Health and CHI announce a definitive agreement to merge.

 CHI has expanded since 2011, entering new states and expanding in existing ones.
 CHI also acquired the health insurer QualChoice, but was unsuccessful in its ownership; QualChoice is currently for sale.